 The neutral sensor is an electrical duplicate of the phase sensor, including the taps.
-Therefore, when taps are changed on the phase sensors, the taps on the neutral sensor must be correspondingly positioned.
+Therefore, when taps (if provided) are changed on the phase sensors, the taps on the neutral sensor must be correspondingly positioned.
+For kits with fixed phase sensors, be sure to use the corresponding tap on the neutral sensor.

 Mount the neutral sensor in the outgoing neutral lead, normally in the equipment's bus or cable compartment.
 Be sure to observe the sensor's LINE and LOAD directional markings.
-See Fig. 4-11 and Fig. 4-12, for the sensor's bar drilling plan.
+See Fig. 4-11 and Fig. 4-12 for the sensor's bar drilling plan.
 Check to insure that the neutral and phase sensors match, i.e., have the same ampere range.
 Refer to Fig. 4-13 for additional neutral sensor installation information.